South Devon Railway Company: Serious doubts—and abandonment

-Throughout the early stages of the company's existence, there had been doubters about the atmospheric system; and these people were often vociferous when some setback or failure was reported.
+Throughout the early stages of the company's existence, there had been doubters about the atmospheric system; and these people were often most vociferous when some setback or failure was reported.
 The alarming news was revived that on 4 May 1847 the London and Croydon Railway had decided to abandon the atmospheric system on their line, due to insuperable technical problems.

 Scepticism took effective form at the shareholders' meeting of August 1847.
 Promoted by a deputation the previous day led by George Hudson, the doubts resulted in a resolution to delay expenditure west of Totnes until after the next meeting.
-In fact at that meeting in February 1848 Brunel was evasive about the experience with the system, and on 28 March 1848 the Board instructed him to suspend work on the engines west of Totnes, and on 20 June they told him to dispose of those engines when complete.
+In fact at that meeting in February 1848 Brunel was evasive about the experience with the system, and on 28 March 1848 the board instructed him to suspend work on the engines west of Totnes, and on 20 June they told him to dispose of those engines when complete.

-Gradually through the summer the opinions of the Board members, and ultimately of Brunel, shifted against the atmospheric system.
-At a Board meeting on 28–29 August, Brunel suggests that Samuda (who still had contractual obligations to ensure effective operation of the system) might be unable to put matters right, and by the end of the second day the Board had decided to terminate the affair.
+Gradually through the summer the opinions of the board members, and ultimately of Brunel, shifted against the atmospheric system.
+At a board meeting on 28–29 August, Brunel suggests that Samuda (who still had contractual obligations to ensure effective operation of the system) might be unable to put matters right, and by the end of the second day the board had decided to terminate the affair.
 The shareholders' meeting took place on 29 August 1848 and it now seemed that everyone was against the atmospheric, and a stormy meeting approved the suspension of the use of the system unanimously.

 In fact the decision was to suspend until Samuda put the system into working order, but it was obvious he was not in a position to do so, and the last atmospheric train was an up goods arriving at Exeter at 12:30 in the small hours of Sunday 10 September 1848.

 The atmospheric system was at an end on the South Devon.
 The atmospheric engine houses were shut up and never worked again. £433,991 had been spent on equipment for the system; the company had no locomotives and could not afford to purchase any; it was building a single line, relying on the atmospheric system to obviate double track; and it had to proceed with the construction to Torquay and Plymouth.